-Calcasieu Parish residents and business owners could end up paying higher flood insurance premiums because of the 2012 Biggert-Waters Flood Insurance Reform Act, an official with a Virginia-based consulting firm told parish officials Thursday.
+Calcasieu Parish residents and business owners could end up paying higher flood insurance premiums because of the 2012 Biggert-Waters Flood Insurance Reform Act.
 (American Press Archives)

 Last Modified: Monday, September 02, 2013 8:20 PM

 It’s known as the Biggert-Waters Flood Insurance Reform Act.
 If it’s not halted or dramatically amended in the next few months, it will be known in south Louisiana and other flood-prone areas of the country by profanity-laced labels.

 Calcasieu Parish police jurors got a briefing last week about the legislation from Byron Griffith of Dewberry, a Virginia-based consulting firm.
 They couldn’t have liked what they heard.

 Griffith said Biggert-Waters, which intends to end federal subsidies for flood insurance, could affect as much as 40 percent of the parish.
 And he warned that business and home owners in flood-prone areas could see insurance premiums in excess of $20,000.